Helping spouses and parents deal with the legal side of breaking up

 - Child support enforcement — A child support order is not worth much if not diligently enforced.
 Divorce lawyers can help obligees assert their rights and can defend obligors during child support enforcement proceedings.

 - Child support modification — As the positions of each spouse and the needs of the child change, a child support obligation may be increased, decreased or discontinued.
 Divorce lawyers ensure their clients receive fair treatment during the child support modification process.

 - Alimony — Alimony is frequently a contentious aspect of divorce proceedings.
 A divorce lawyer can negotiate or advocate on your behalf for a favorable alimony determination.

 - Visitation — A workable visitation schedule is an important way for a noncustodial parent to maintain a relationship with his or her child after a divorce or separation.
 In some situations, however, custodial parents may resist and litigation may be necessary.

-Call the firm for a free consultation regarding divorce and custody issues
+Call the firm for a consultation regarding divorce and custody issues

 Divorce is a complex and multifaceted process.
 But Intermountain Legal has the practical experience and legal knowledge to guide you through from start to finish.
-Call our office today at 801-960-2088 or contact us online to schedule a free 30-minute consultation to discuss your family law matter.
+Call our office today at 801-960-2088 or contact us online to schedule a 30-minute attorney consultation for $75 to discuss your family law matter.

 Intermountain Legal is located in Provo, UT and serves clients throughout all of Northern and Central Utah including Salt Lake City, Midvale, Sandy, West Jordan, North Salt Lake, Bountiful, South Jordan, Clearfield, Woods Cross, Draper, Farmington, Centerville, Layton, Ogden, Lehi, Provo, Orem, Park City and Davis, Salt Lake, Weber, Utah, Tooele and Summit counties.